 The Holy Spirit unites us in manifold ways.
-We would not exist as a church if the Holy Spirit did not first unite us with Christ.
+We would not exist as a church if the Holy Spirit did not unite us first with Christ.
 Christ is the head of the church (see Eph.
 1:22, 23; 5:23).
 Through the Holy Spirit, we are effectually united to Christ Himself.
 Being united with Christ is the foundation of all the blessings of salvation, because all we have in the Lord comes from Him.
-Our adoption as sons and daughters of Christ, our justification as well as our sanctification, our living a victorious life over sin, and our final glorification are all received through our union with Christ.
-Thus, He must be the foundation to our entire Christian experience.
+Our adoption as sons and daughters of Christ, our justification as well as our sanctification, our living victorious lives over sin, and our final glorification-are all received through our union with Christ.
+Thus, He must be the foundation of our entire Christian experience.